hiking banner.jpg

 Hiking

 The San Bernardino National Forest has some great places to hike with various skill levels.
-Here is a list of our favorite hikes in the Lake Arrowhead area arranged from easy to difficult.

-The San Bernardino National Forest has some great places to hike with various skill levels.
-Here is a list of our favorite hikes in the Lake Arrowhead area arranged from easy to difficult.
-We suggest you start with the Heaps Peaks Arboretum interpretive trail so you can learn about our forest.
+Check out the hiking trail map below.
+We suggest you start with the Heaps Peak Arboretum interpretive trail so you can learn about our forest.
 It will make the rest of your hiking more interesting.
 Most trailheads are marked by a brown post with a forest service number on it.

 San Bernardino National Forest